Hanan1337/HYPERTrackingLb/README.md

 ---

-This README provides a comprehensive guide to setting up and using the Hyperliquid Trading Bot.
+This README provides a comprehensive guide to setting up and using the Hyperliquid Tracking Leaderboard.
 For further customization or advanced usage, refer to the individual script documentation and comments within the code.